Dale Gibson (1933 – 2022)

 Distinguished Professor Emeritus

-Dale Gibson is a Fellow of the Royal Society of Canada, and his scholarly work caused him to be designated “Distinguished Professor” and “Distinguished Professor Emeritus” by the University of Manitoba.
+Dale Gibson was a Fellow of the Royal Society of Canada, and his scholarly work caused him to be designated “Distinguished Professor” and “Distinguished Professor Emeritus” by the University of Manitoba.

 He was a Professor of Law at the Manitoba Law School and University of Manitoba from 1959 to 1991, and later also at the University of Alberta in the capacity of Belzberg Professor of Constitutional Studies, (1988-1991), Bowker Professor of Law (1991-1993) and Belzberg Fellow of Constitutional Studies, Faculty of Law, University of Alberta (1993-2001).
 He practiced law in Manitoba from 1959 to 1991 and in Alberta from 1991 to 2008.
-Since then, he has been an independent legal scholar and writer.
+Until his death, he was an independent legal scholar and writer.

 In 2016, he was the subject of an interview on “The Metamorphosis of Legal Education in Manitoba: An Eyewitness Account” conducted by Dr. Bryan P. Schwartz and Cameron Harvey, published in The Manitoba Law Journal’s Special Edition volume 39, number 1, The Great Transition in Legal Education.